Lucainena de Las Torres

 Lucainena de las Torres is a municipality of Almería province, in the autonomous community of Andalusia, Spain.

 Lucainena de las Torres belongs to the association "The Most Beautiful Villages of Spain".

 Geography

 The municipality is located in the north of the Sierra Alhamilla, at 550 meters above sea level.
 The area is bordered by the natural arc of Cabo de Gata-Níjar, Sorbas and Sierra Cabrera.
 From Almería to Lucainena de las Torres there are 53 km and you have to take the N340 road that runs along the Tabernas desert (where world-famous westerns have been shot).

 With an area of 124 km^{2}, the village currently has about 600 inhabitants.
 The vast majority still make a living from agriculture.
-The town won the 1st prize for the beautification of the villages in 1998 and among other things has a magnificent baroque church of the 18th century, and deserves a visit.
+The town won the 1st prize for the beautification of the villages in 1998 and among other significant things has a baroque church of the 18th century.

 Neighbouring localities

 The municipal territory of is bordered by that of the following municipalities:

 Nijar, Sorbas, Tabernas, Turrillas ... all located in the province of Almería.